Elleined/social-media-api/README.md

-# discussion-hub
+# post-comment-reply-api
-A Online Discussion Board(Forum) Using Web Socket and REST API
+An API that supports social media functionality.

 # Features
 - Create, Edit, and Delete a Post